-'Come on, it's not that bad,'

-the minister says, trying to

-comfort him.
-'Man is still

-able to do some good.
-If we

-do our best, then we will

-discover that we can
+"Come on, it's not that bad", the minister says, trying to comfort him.
+"Man can still do some good.
+If we do our best, then we will discover that we can conquer sin".

-conquer sin.'

-The old man shakes his

-head, looked at his minister with pity and answers:
+The old man shakes his head, looks at his minister with pity and answers:

-"If I must add one sigh to my salvation, then I am lost forever.
+"If I must add one sigh to my salvation, I am forever lost.
 I need a different ground for my salvation, Reverend!"

-Rev. De Cock thinks deeply about those words as he travelled back to the manse.
+Rev de Cock thinks deeply about those words as he travels back to the manse.
 "A different ground for my salvation..."
-Those words continue to echo through his mind; he can't get rid of them, though he tries!
+Those words continue to echo through his mind; he can't escape them, though he tries!
 The Lord used that conversation to convert him.

 One day, someone gives him Calvin's Institutes to read.
-Day after day, he studies that book, and the LORD opens his eyes.
-Enlightened by the Holy Spirit, he learns to see that man is incapable of any good.
+Day after day, he studies that book and the LORD opens his eyes.
+Enlightened by the Holy Spirit, he learns that man is incapable of doing any good.
 He discovers that by nature, only evil lives in his heart continually.
-He learns that the Lord Jesus needs to become his righteousness before God.
-He understands with increasing clarity the truth of Mr Klaas Kuipenga's words: 'I need a different ground for my salvation.'
-That 'different ground', he now realises, is in Christ his Saviour!
+He realises that the Lord Jesus needs to become his righteousness before God.
+He understands with increasing clarity the truth of Mr Klaas Kuipenga's words: 'I need a different ground for my salvation'.
+That 'different ground', he now realises, is in Christ, his Saviour!

-We realise of course that now Rev. De Cock is unable to preach the way he used to.
-In his sermons, he now points to the Lord Jesus, as the only way of salvation.
+We realise, of course, that now Rev. de Cock is unable to preach the way he used to.
+In his sermons, he now points to the Lord Jesus as the only way of salvation.

-It does not take long for people to realise that Rev. de Cock is converted.
-Many people travel from far and wide to Ulrum to listen to Rev. de Cock.
-Many arrive Saturday evening.
-At times more than seventy carriages stand in a long row in front of the church building.
-In Ulrum they hear what they didn't hear from their own ministers anymore.
+It does not take long for people to realise that Rev de

+Cock is converted.
+Many people travel from far and wide to Ulrum to listen to Rev de Cock.
+Many arrive on Saturday evening.
+At times, more than seventy carriages stand in front of the church building in a long row.

+In Ulrum, they hear what they didn't hear from their own ministers anymore.